biohackathon-swat4hcls/2024-semantic-phenopackets/paper/paper.md

 # Introduction

 As part of the SWAT4HCLS BioHackathon 2024, we here report on the semantic phenopackets use for federated analytics.
+Our approach was to link phenopackets and omics datasets at metadata level.
 We were a group of participants representative of several international projects namely BIND  [@citesAsAuthority:bind], EJP-RD [@citesAsAuthority:ejprd], Tokyo City University [@citesAsAuthority:tcu] and Maastricht University hospital [@citesAsAuthority:mu].
 Our expertise ranges from Semantic Web technologies and metadata modelling to data stewarship.

 ## Project description